patcsy88/mango-captivePortal/README.md

 1. Connect to the secured WiFi SSID 9dot1.
 Please contact me for the password.

 2. Using your favourite browser, go to http://192.168.9.1 (it should get re-directed to https://192.168.9.1.
-Since it is aself-signed cert, you can accept the browser warning and proceed.
+Since it is a self-signed cert, you can accept the browser warning and proceed.)

 3. The following login screen should appear
 <img width="1375" alt="Screenshot 2023-01-30 at 2 02 13 PM" src="https://user-images.githubusercontent.com/30426256/215399209-90891fbf-33af-4434-a84f-84482822a751.png">